thereyeslab/Smol-FIESTA/docs/documentation.md

 Determined by parameter: {use_gap_fixed}

 **Ouput**
-(Check the input/output documentation for more detail.)
+(Check the input/output documentation for more details.)
-`Diffusion_Coefficient_Calculation.csv` : each row in the output CSV file contains:
+`Diffusion_Coefficient_Calculation.csv`: each row in the output CSV file contains:
 - Segment identity (Video, Cell, Track, Event)
 - MSD-based measurements:
 - Diffusion Coefficient (D)